stormpath/express-stormpath/docs/authentication.rst

 case, and we'll discuss each one in detail.
 But at a high level, your choices look like this:

-  * If you are building a traditional web-app or single page application, you should use **Cookie Authentication**.
+  * If you are building a traditional web app or single page application, you should use **Cookie Authentication**.

   * If you are building a mobile application, you should use the **OAuth2